DeepArchs/deep-archs/4.Problem-background/legacy-system-challenges.md

 - update business workflows to include AI, e.g. implement preliminary question assessment by AI **and** educate the evaluators to use these assessments for faster but equally precise evaluations
 - update the tools of evaluators, test maintenance, test analysis for integration with AI
 - deploy a global AI model performance analytics platform that includes cost, latency, relevance of model predictions to the final grade as a measure of model performance
+- create and implement AI cost optimization system e.g. using dynamic scaling or running on-demand rather than continuously
 - deploy an A/B test solution for the evaluation and migration of new AI models
 - deploy safeguards against tampering with the AI models, at least tamper detection and warnings visible to the evaluators